ilshookim/dfiles/README.md

 * The more complicated the path to be monitored and the larger the number of files, the longer the deletion time will be.
 Such a process can take longer than expected and can increase CPU usage.

 * Read the list of folders from the monitored path (operating variable: DCACHE_ROOT).
-We will do the same thing like this on all subpaths, including the one we watch.
+Basically we will do the same thing like this on all subpaths, including the one we watch.

+* If necessary, the list of folders is read from the monitored path, but sub paths can be excluded (operating variable: DCACHE_ROOT_RECURSIVE).

 * When the number of files in the folder exceeds the specified count of files (operation variable: DCACHE_COUNT), deletion is actually started.
 It seems simple to check the number of files in each folder, but if the number of files is large, the CPU usage can be higher than expected.